paul-g/brabble/performance-aware-programming/lecture1.md

 % Performance Aware Programming

+# Aware != Expert

+# What is Performance?

 ## What is Performance?

-* The canonical definition of performance is (cit. req.)
+* The canonical definition of performance\footnote{Patterson \&
+Henessey, Computer Organization and Design}
 $$ P = \frac{1}{Wall Clock Time} $$

-* Wall Clock Time refers to the execution time of a program as measured by a clock on the _wall_\footnote{there are other clocks in a computer system, so it's important to distinguish}
+* Wall Clock Time is the total elapsed time when performing a task
+* It includes the processing time as well as time spent waiting for I/O, operating system overhead etc.
-* There are other measures
+* There are other times we may be interested to measure (e.g. user/kernel CPU time), so it's important to distinguish

+## What is Performance?

+* System/application designers may also be interested in other measures
     * _MIPS_ \ \ \   -- Millions of instructions / sec
     * _GFLOPS_ -- Billions of floating point operations / sec
     * _GB/s_ \ \ \   -- DRAM/Disk/Cache/Network bandwidth